 Pricing Suggestions: When setting up a new book you would like sold through Ingram's Global Distribution Network, you will be required to set a list/retail price, a wholesale discount and a returns options.
 Here are a few suggestions and guidelines to help you determine what price to sell your book for:

 - Consider how much you want to earn for every book sold.

 - Look at the retail price (not discounted price) of books similar to your book in size (page count and trim size), the type of binding, and the type of content.

 - Pricing errors do sometimes happen, and titles submitted with a list price greater than 250.00 (USD, GBP, AUD), will be reviewed by the Customer Support management team.
 If you believe your book is appropriately priced and exceeds 250.00 (USD, GBP, AUD) please contact Customer Support and let them know, so there are no delays with your book.

-- You will be required to offer a wholesale discount between 30% and 55%, which is the discount the distribution partners receive in each market you provide pricing for.
+You will be required to offer a wholesale discount between 30% and 55%, which is the discount the distribution channel partners receive in each market you provide pricing for.
 This is not the trade discount a bookstore, library, or retailer will receive.
-Bookstores and retailers want to receive their normal trade discount when they buy from Ingram’s global distribution network, so, you would need to offer a 53% to 55% wholesale discount in the US and Canada and offer a 48% to 55% wholesale discount in the UK, Europe, and Australia, in order for that to happen.
-Also, Amazon and other online sellers receive information for so many titles that offering a higher discount may help your book stand out more than other books, to book buyers.
+Bookstores and retailers want to receive their standard trade discount when they buy from Ingram’s global distribution network, so you would need to offer a 53% to 55% wholesale discount in the US and Canada and offer a 48% to 55% wholesale discount in the UK, Europe, and Australia, in order for that to happen.
+Also, Amazon and other online sellers receive information for so many books that offering a higher discount may help your book stand out more than other books.